andrewjamesbibby/Sentinel-API-Documentation/README.md

 Once groups, users and contacts have been setup it is possible to create broadcasts in preparation for sending.

-It is important to specify at least one send method for the broadcast from the available inapp, sms and email methods.
+It is important to specify at least one send method for the broadcast from the available inapp, primary_sms, secondary_sms, primary_email and secondary_email methods.
 Also an array of group ID's must be specified.
 The recipients of any broadcast is made up from any groups users and contacts.

-In this example broadcast, a fire alert will be broadacst by all 3 broadcast methods.
+In this example broadcast, a fire alert will be broadacst by all 5 broadcast methods.
 The broadcast will require a response from all recipients.
 The broadcast will be sent to all members of a group with the ID of 6.

 ```
 POST /api/v2/broadcasts HTTP/1.1